-- Command & Conquer: Renegade is a FPS that switches to third person when riding a vehicle or climbing a ladder.
+- Command & Conquer: Renegade is a FPS that switches to third person when riding a vehicle or climbing a ladder (not to mention cutscenes).
 It also allows you to switch to third-person when on foot.

 - Games running on Unreal Engine 2 usually have a key (F4 by default) bound as a third-person key, letting the player change perspective when on-foot or in a vehicle (which otherwise default to first- and third-person, respectively).
 However, some games consider it a cheat (Killing Floor, for example, only allows you to use it in singleplayer and prevents you from leveling perks or unlocking Achievements until you restart the match if you do), not to mention you can't adjust your aim up or downwards while in third-person.

-- A battle in Ratchet & Clank: Up Your Arsenal goes into second person perspective as a monster chases you down a halll - that is, the camera is from the monster's perspective.
+- The boss battle with the Momma Tyhrranoid in Ratchet & Clank: Up Your Arsenal goes into second person perspective as the boss chases you down a hall - that is, the camera is from the boss's perspective.